-Cllr R Evans concurred, noting the partnerships that the pilot had established with the academic and community sectors, and queried how much co-working and dialogue there had been with Local Authorities (LA) and other stakeholders.
+Cllr R Evans concurred, noting the partnerships that the pilot had established with the academic and community sectors, and gueried how much co-working and dialogue there had been with Local Authorities (LA) and other stakeholders.
 He was concerned that there may be barriers or gaps in the communication and collaboration between the pilot and the LAs, as he felt that they were the key actors in the delivery and implementation of the Public Health interventions.
 Dr Gjini agreed that Local Authorities were crucial partners for the pilot and that the Health Board had tried to involve LA colleagues from the outset, by inviting them to the Steering Group meetings, workshops, and the consultations.
 The pilot had also tried to align its objectives and expectations with the LAs, by using the same indicators and frameworks that they used.
 She indicated that the pilot had faced challenges in terms of data sharing and feedback mechanisms, as some LAs were reluctant or unable to provide the data or information the pilot required.
 Dr Gjini also indicated that the pilot had encountered some difficulties in terms of the timing and the coordination of the interventions, as some LAs had different schedules and priorities than the pilot.
-She advised that the pilot was wriking to overcome these challenges and to improve the co-working and dialogue with the LAs, by establishing regular meetings, newsletters, and reports.
-Dr Gjini informed the Committee that the pilot was making to engage with LAs and other partners.
-He hoped that the pilot would continue to foster the collaboration and the communication with the stakeholders, as he believed that this was essential for the success and the sustainability of the project. to be considered by Executive team.
-The Strategic Development and Operational Delivery Committee RECEIVED ASSURANCE from the PO 7C: Social Model for Health and Wellbeing (SMfHW) report regarding progress made to deliver Planning Objective 7C and the proposed direction of travel for future work.
-C(23)142 PRIMARY AND COMMUNITY SERVICES STRATEGY
+She advised that the pilot was working to overcome these challenges and to improve the co-working and dialogue with the LAs, by establishing regular meetings, newsletters, and reports.
+Dr Gjini informed the Committee that the project was also open to suggestions and feedback from the LAs and other stakeholders, as it aimed to be responsive and adaptive to their needs and preferences.

+Mr M Davies expressed his thanks, indicating that he appreciated the efforts that the pilot was making to engage with LAs and other partners.
+He hoped that the pilot would continue to foster the collaboration and the communication with the stakeholders, as he believed that this was essential for the success and the sustainability of the project.